MR.Gestures Handle all the touch gestures in your .NET MAUI and Xamarin.Forms apps

 Overview

-For the first year Xamarin.Forms only had the TapGestureRecognizer.
-Although they did add some others later, they still don’t provide all information you need.
-Furthermore the API which they use has been copied from iOS and is not what a .NET developer would expect.
+Xamarin.Forms did not handle touch gestures very well.
+They only had the TapGestureRecognizer in the beginning.
+This is not enough to write advanced mobile apps. .NET MAUI added some more gesture recognizers but they still don’t provide all information you need.
+Furthermore the API which they use (the GestureRecognizers collection) has been copied from iOS and is not what a .NET developer would expect.

 MR.Gestures tries to close that gap.